Cloud storage pricing has long been in a race to zero, and customers could be the winners if you spend wisely.

 Cloud storage has quite a few cost advantages over the traditional on-premises storage model, so it surprised us when we learned several third party providers are playing markup and price lock-in games with cloud storage that contradict the ability to consume cloud storage as a utility.

 Typically solutions that connect on-premise infrastructure to cloud storage in some way and bundle the cloud storage with the solution are the ones that charge like an storage array in the cloud instead of storage as a service.

 Bundled offerings can work in your favor, but can also work against you if prices are going down.
-And Amazon has reduced prices 43 different times for its various services since launching AWS in 2006.
+And Amazon has reduced prices dozens of different times for its various services since launching AWS in 2006.
 The S3 storage service started out at $0.15 per GB/month, and is now available for $0.023 — a nearly 85% decrease.